Ni-X-oN/Opencore-IvyBridge-H61-Motherboard/README.md

 What's Not working?
 ==================
 Everything seems to be fine.
-No problems discovered so far.
+No problems discovered so far.<br>
+<b>Added on 02 Nov 2020:</b><br>
+Problem: Instant Wake with USB keyboard and Mouse not working.<br>
+<b>Added on 12 Dec 2020:</b><br>
+Fix Status: Fixed the Instant wake problem for USB Keyboard & Mouse using the Opencore Guide.

 SSDTs (Secondary System Description Table)
 ==========================================